-The Homestead Tax Credit is a small tax break for homeowners on their primary residence, usually $115 – $130 on a home in the Iowa City area.
+The Homestead Tax Credit is a small tax break for homeowners on their primary residence.
 If you live in the greater Iowa City area in Johnson County you can apply for the Homestead Credit with a quick visit to the Johnson County Assessor’s Site.
-Once they’ve identified your address you will be provided with a pre-filled application form for download.
+You’ll need to scroll down to find the link for the Homestead Tax Credit Application.
+Once the property has been recorded in your name, It can be completed and signed online.
+At the busy time of the year it may take a few weeks before the change of ownership is recorded on the assessor’s site.
+You’ll need to wait for that to happen to use this option.

 Timing is critical when it comes to submitting your application for the homestead credit.
 The deadline is July 1st.
 Any applications received after that date will not be applied until the following year when property taxes are re-calculated.
 (The tax year runs from July 1 to June 30 in Johnson County).
 You only need apply one time and the credit will be applied to your property taxes every year as long as you live in the house.